Woman with blood pressure cuff looking at another woman taking her blood pressure

 • eat an unhealthy diet

-• have diabetes, kidney failure, or some type of heart disease
+• have diabetes, kidney failure, or some heart disease

 How is blood pressure measured?

 Your blood pressure reading has two numbers.
-The top number measures the pressure in your arteries when your heart is beating.
-The bottom number measures the pressure in your arteries in between heartbeats.
+The top number measures the pressure in your arteries when your heart is beating, and the bottom number measures the pressure in your arteries in between heartbeats.

 Unfortunately, you can often have high blood pressure without showing any symptoms, making it difficult to diagnose and treat unless you get tested regularly.
 Once you know you’ve got high blood pressure, however, it’s relatively easy to manage with the proper guidance from your healthcare provider.